hack-gpon/hack-gpon.github.io/_ont/ont-fs-com-gpon-onu-stick-with-mac.md

 base64 -d omcid_patch.base64 > omcid.bspatch
 bspatch <your_original_omcid> omcid omcid.bspatch
 ```
-{% include alert.html content="if you don't have bspatch installed, most distributions includes it in bsdiff package" alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="If you don't have bspatch installed, most distributions include it in the bsdiff package" alert="Info" icon="svg-info" color="blue" %}

 After patching the resulting patched `omcid` should have an md5 checksum of `525139425009c4138e92766645dad7d0`.
-If that also checks, go on making a backup copy of your original `omcid` on the stick.
+If that is also correct, continue by making a backup copy of your original `omcid` on the stick.

 ```sh
 cd /opt/lantiq/bin
 cp omcid omcid.original
 ```

-Now you have to use SCP to copy the modified `omcid` binary in `/opt/lantiq/bin/omcid`.
+Now, SCP has to be used to copy the modified `omcid` binary in `/opt/lantiq/bin/omcid`.
 Before restarting the stick and applying changes, make sure `omcid` has its execution bit set, then reboot the stick and change the image version with the following command:

 ```sh